scuzzydude/asimov/asimov.md

 # Collecting Responsibility

 While I've never had that special thrill that supposedly comes with viewing a masterpiece in person, I've tried.
+Maybe if I'd gone to an art museum before cell phones, it could have worked.
+People elbowing me out of the way to snap selfies apparently has a dissonant effect on my Zen.
 This is not to imply I don't believe there is something special.
 I know there must be.

 For my last birthday, my brother gave me a basketball signed by Hakeem Olajuwon.
 I've never been a collector, I'm a travel light kind of guy, but it was very thoughtful gift and I was quite surprised and thankful.
 I took that ball out of the glass case, and a feeling swept through me.
 I felt like I had just carried my team as a 6^th^ seed, on the road through the Western Conference battleground of the Mailman's Jazz, Sir Charles's Suns, and the pretender MVP's Spurs, making every MVP voter cringe at the ridiculousness of their selection.
 I'd just faced a young and arrogant Orlando Magic team in the finals, and sent the lovable young villain of Shaquille O'Neil and his pack of dwarves back home to Disney in four games straight, a sweep and championship repeat, leading to coach Tomjanovich's celebratory declaration for the ages, "Don't ever underestimate the heart of a champion."
 This changed Houston's tagline of "Choke City" to "Clutch City" forever.